Go back to poetry homepage

 The breaths of the chest of the days there

-pairs of walkers, pushing strollers, pulled by dogs dogs
+pairs of walkers, pushing strollers, pulled by dogs

 the long little of the day moving in its age